KIPAC/Physics89L/docs/setup.md

 # Setting up your computer for Physics 89L

-We will be using [Jupyter notebooks](https://jupyter.org/) with the interactive [IPython](http://ipython.org/) environment to do the labs in this course.
-[This](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/index.html) is a good resource on what a jupyter notebook is.
+We will be using [Jupyter notebooks](https://jupyter.org/) running Python kernels to do the labs in this course.
+[This](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html) is a brief explanation of what a jupyter notebook is.
 Please follow the instructions on this page to set up the software needed to run these jupyter notebooks.

 Each week you will be working through 1-3 notebooks during the lab time, and then spending some additional time writing up a short report on what you did.